How to download Google Chrome (32-bit, 64-bit, MSI, PKG/DMG, etc.)

 How to download Google Chrome PKG Installer for macOS

-If you use macOS and prefer deploying Chrome through PKG files, on the same Chrome Enterprise download page, select Mac at the top of the dialog.
+If you use macOS and need to deploy Chrome through PKG files, select Mac at the top of the dialog on the same Chrome Enterprise download page.
 Then, choose from the next options:

 • Stable: The standard, most reliable version of Google Chrome.